 Museum of Chocolate

 Learn all about the choco-story of the world.
 This museum is as fun as it sounds.
-There are special tours and activities for children so you won’t have to worry about them getting bored.
+There are special tours and activities for kids so you won’t have to worry about them getting bored.
 You can also try many chocolates (who wouldn’t want to?) and even go to workshops so you can make your own.
-All in all, one of the most kid friendly activities in Paris.
+All in all, one of the most kid-friendly activities in Paris.

 Art Ludique – Le Musée